Unique Hotel Post

 Herbert, the brother of Walter and Fernanda Gattlen, saved the succession of the family and business through his two children called Bertie and Francis.
 After the early death of their mother, the two children found a second home at the "Hotel de la Poste" with their aunt and uncle.
 Their memories of exciting excursions with their father (picture) last forever.

-Not only 29 4* superior rooms and suites in mountain-lodge style and a compact, but lovely, SPA area, but also 4 high-quality restaurants and 5 clubs/bars leave nothing to be desired by our guests.
+Not only 29 4* superior rooms and suites in mountain-lodge style and a compact, lovely, spa area, but also 4 high-quality restaurants and 5 clubs/bars leave nothing to be desired by our guests.
 Those seeking the extraordinary in Zermatt will find it in our Unique Hotel Post.